alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 just one piece of concrete that can be poured elsewhere and set in place.
 When the cowboy hears the price, though, he thinks to himself:
 "I can do this!
-A thicker plank will do.
+A thicker plank will do."
 So with a lot of effort he builds a bigger, wider plank of wood (4).
 The cows take some effort to walk onto it, but it works!